OliverKandir/Know-Weather-Desktop-Application/README.md

 # Know-Weather-Desktop-Application
 This is a .NET WPF project.
-The project can be opened and viewed uisng Visual Studio 2022 with .NET desktop development Worload installed.
+The project can be opened and viewed uisng Visual Studio 2022 with .NET desktop development worload installed.

 To open and view the project:
 Open \Know Weather Destop Application\WeatherApp.sln